hydrobricks/hydrobricks-doc/doc/basics.rst

 The catchment is discretized into sub units named hydro units.
-These hydro units can represent HRUs (hydrological response units), pixels, elevation bands, etc. They can be either loaded from a file or generated from a DEM.
+These hydro units can represent HRUs (hydrological response units), pixels, elevation bands, etc. They can be either loaded from a file or generated from a DEM based on topography, aspect and radiation.

 Loading hydro units from a csv file
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^